jtsiomb/tinyweb/README.rst

 Author: John Tsiombikas <nuclear@member.fsf.org>

 I disclaim all copyright to this program, and place it in the public domain.
 Feel free to use it any way you like.
-I'd appreciate a mention and an email saying hi, but whatever.
+Mentions and retaining the attribution headers at the top of the source code would be appreciated, but not required.

+Feel free to send me an email if you find a cool use for this code.

 Download
 --------